Anonymous, cybersquatter

 Wake up, folks.
 We're in an ideological war with these folks and the sooner you realize that the better.
 The goal of the modern conservative movement, as embodied by George W. Bush, is not just a simple majority of conservative thought – rather, it is the elimination of everything but conservative thought.
 In their dream world, a debate over war in Iran would be between differing ideas on whether a standard issue invasion or a tactical nuclear strike would best suffice.
 Any other sort of rational solution would be relegated to derision in the right-wing media echo chamber.

+The only way to get around this is to simply reject them.
+By reject them, I mean deny them any sort of adult consideration.
+Cease the boneheaded notion that they may actually "have a point", because at best they're looking for somewhere to stick in the knife.
 Is there any hope for sane dialog in this country, especially in the blogosphere?
 Oliver Willis is right, in that the new breed of conservatives wants to destroy the left.
 I have John Hinderaker on film telling me, as a former communist, that he's seen the left from the inside.
 And his mission is to destroy the left.
 Destroy.

 We are in the middle of a raging ideology war.
 I'm calling it the American War, because it's the battle over the soul and future of our country.
 Oliver Willis recognizes this, and he's ready for battle in his ideological tank.